Anderson00/FreeBotCoin/README.md

-# BotFreebitcoin
+# FreeBotCoin
-Bot bet Freebitcoin
+Bot bet
 ![alt text](screenshots/bootFREEBETCO.png "screenshot")

+> **Suports:**
-> **Suporta:**
+> - Chart.
-> - Chart otimizado.
+> - Sites: FreeBitco.in (for a while).
-> - Dois modos de aposta: Multply e Fibonacci.
+> - Two betting modes: Multply e Fibonacci.

-> **Vai suportar:**
+> **Will supports:**
-> - Chart melhorado.
+> - Chart improved.
+> - Other betting sites like: 999dice, ESPORTSPLUS.ME, csgo roll and others.
-> - Várias maneiras de apostar como: fibonacci, Martingale, Labouchere e outros.
+> - Several ways to bet like: fibonacci, Martingale, Labouchere and others.
-> - Menu abaixo do chart com opções de escolha de modos de aposta e outras opções.
+> - Menu.